gwstallsmith/Guessphrase/README.md

 1. **Visit the Game:** Go to [https://gwstallsmith.github.io/Guessphrase/](https://gwstallsmith.github.io/Guessphrase/).

-2. **Create or Join a Room:** Start a new game and share the room code with your friends.
-They can join your room to play together.
+2. **Choose a mobile device to pass around:** Choose a mobile device to pass around during play.

 3. **Game Rules:** Review the game rules and make sure everyone understands how to play.